C Corporation: Everything You Need to Know

 There are many benefits of filing C corporation status with state and federal governments.
 Once approved, a C corporation must file a federal tax return for at least 5 years.
 C corporations remain official businesses in perpetuity, unless otherwise transferred, under U.S. law.

-The C corporation carries a lower risk of audit by the IRS, and can deduct the cost of benefits and expenses.
+The C corporation carries a lower risk of an audit by the IRS and can deduct the cost of benefits and expenses.
 Lenders and suppliers also prefer working with businesses classified as C corporations, as unlimited growth potential and no shareholders limit, means that liquidity is more likely to be present at any given time.
 A corporation can also sell volume shares to investors, raising more capital for capacity building projects.

 Following the guidelines to the Securities Exchange Act of 1934, when a business reaches $10 million in assets and 500 shareholders, the Security and Exchange Commission requires registration of a company as a stock ticker.
 C corporations have a responsibility to stakeholders, and especially officers and shareholders, and cannot combine company finance with personal debt obligations of any individual associated with the business.